spikedoanz/spikedoanz.github.io/content/what-does-a-lean-proof-prove.md

 --------------------------------------------------------------------------------

-[^1]: it's more accurate to say that it's 'elaborated away', but 'compiled
+[^1]: if you don't know what this means, it's the same as functions being
-    away' gives a correct enough mental model.
+    'compiled away' into jump instructions. the machine (in this case the kernel), only sees its ISA (legal type operations)
 [^2]: while consistency is derivable from soundness, it's not the __only__ way
     to obtain this. in principle, this suggests the existence of systems that are __unsound__ but nonetheless __consistent__. in english this suggests